ethanny2/-postgres-react-node-boilerplate/README.md

 git init
 ```

+**Alternatively**: You can download the download the ZIP of this repo to skip this step (git history not included.)

 Then go to GitHub, create a new repository, and add that remote to this local repo.

-Then, run `npm init` to install all node modules.
+Then, run `npm install` to install all node modules.

 You should decide on a name for your local testing database, and edit `db/index.js` changing the value of `DB_NAME`.

+This starter uses the Postgres connection URI method to connect to a local Postgres database which you

 Once you decide on that name, make sure to run `createdb` from your command line so it exists (and can be connected to).